 DX: 13023 BIRMINGHAM

 EU & Competition Law

-For over 25 years, Adam has specialised in all aspects of EU and UK competition law, including antitrust investigations, appeals, antitrust litigation, mergers, restrictive trade practices and cartels, strategic business advice (including joint ventures and other forms of collaboration), dominance, public procurement, State aid and competition risk management.
+For over 25 years, Adam has specialised in all aspects of EU and UK competition law, including antitrust investigations, appeals, antitrust litigation, mergers, restrictive trade practices and cartels, strategic business advice (including, the Groceries Supply Code of Practise (GSCOP), joint ventures and other forms of collaboration), dominance, public procurement, State aid and competition risk management.